emberjs/guides/README.md

 ## Ember Guides Source

-The source for the Ember.js guides.
+The source for the Ember.js Guides.

 ## Contributing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md).

+## Project layout

+The Guides' content is in the `source` folder.
+The left nav bar is produced from `data/pages.yml`. `lib` contains Middleman plugins, and `spec` contains tests for those plugins.

 ## Developing with the Guides

 The Guides are built with Middleman, which runs on Ruby 1.9.3 or newer (2.0.0 recommended).

 To get started: